dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/hybrid/agents/kubernetes.md

 </Tabs>

 :::note
-If you need to request secrets from a secret manager like AWS Secrets Manager or Hashicorp Vault, follow one of the prior methods to give your code access to vault credentials.
+If you need to request secrets from a secret manager like AWS Secrets Manager or HashiCorp Vault, follow one of the prior methods to give your code access to vault credentials.
 Then, inside your Dagster code, use those  credentials to authenticate a Python client that requests secrets from the secret manager.
 :::